kimfucious/sakura/README.md

 ```

 Either of these should bring everything down to your machine into a folder named, `sakura`.

+Change into the `sakura` directory and give it a look see...

 Your file tree will look something like this: